DAIM: Early career

-Reisser was born in Lüneburg. he created his first piece together with Björn Warns – nowadays known as Schiffmeister from the German hip-hop group Fettes Brot – on a feeder pillar behind the yard of his parents’ house.
+Reisser was born in Lüneburg. he created his first piece together with Björn Warns – nowadays known as Schiffmeister from the German hip-hop group Fettes Brot – on a feeder pillar behind the yard of his parents' house.
 DAIM, in those days still working under his writer's name CAZA, sprayed his first, still illegal graffiti works during a time when, after a few arrests in Hamburg, a low phase dominated the scene.
-Therefore, he knew only very few other taggers at first and would absorb every trick he could pick up.
+Therefore, he knew few other taggers at first and would absorb every trick he could pick up.
 American influences played a role, especially after a few trips to the US, but the artist's first book about graffiti was Graffiti Live – Die Züge gehören uns.
-Reisser's style was thus also very much influenced by European and German taggers.
+Reisser's style was thus also much influenced by European and German taggers.
 He was fascinated by the styles of Loomit, Skena, and Zebster, which could be seen in an article about the flea markets of Munich in Stern magazine.
 During the first two years of his career, he first got to know Hesh and Loomit.
 Hesh became his partner for several years.

 Legal issues

-DAIM did his first wall paintings illegally; he got caught once as a 17-year-old in Hamburg and later in New York City.
+DAIM did his first wall paintings illegally; he was caught once as a 17-year-old in Hamburg and later in New York City.
 In 1995, DAIM, Hesh, and New York graffiti artist Per One got caught while spraying on a wall of the basketball court of elementary school 107 in the Bronx.
 The artists had to face charges for property damage, trespassing, and possession of graffiti material.
 Possible sentences varied from community service to one year in jail, as reported by the spokesperson of the prosecution, Charisse Campbell.
 They got released after the hearing, however, as authorization for the installation had been requested by an art teacher in the run-up to the spraying.